AI music video generator for reactive visuals | HeyGen

 Yes.
 Add logos, fonts, colour schemes, watermarks, or branded templates.
 This ensures consistency across your full release cycle, from teasers to lyric videos.

 Yes.
 Change lyrics, replace audio, update a scene style, or adjust pacing and regenerate instantly.
-This flexibility is ideal for remixes, edits, alternative language versions, or evolving creative ideas.
+This flexibility is ideal for remixes, edits, alternate language versions, or evolving creative ideas.

 Yes.
 Your uploads and generated videos remain private, are encrypted, and belong fully to you, ensuring your AI-generated content is secure.
 You retain rights to all exported assets, including your music, lyrics, and visuals.